nova-collective/agora/README.md

 ### Prerequisites

-* edit the scripts mocks file: `election-scripts/__mocks__.ts`;
+* Edit the scripts mocks file: `election-scripts/__mocks__.ts`;
     * edit the municipality election contract data, in particular registrationStart and registrationEnd are timestamps in seconds;
     * edit the data of the parties and candidates as you prefer;
     * edit the data of the Voter as you prefer;
+* Compile the smart contracts in order to produce the artifacts: `npm run compile`;
+* Creates the `typechain-types` folder with the command: `npx hardhat typechain`;
+* start the local network (unless you want to run the scripts on Sepolia): `npm run node:start`;

 ### 1. The Public Authority / Admin creates the DECs Registry
-For the creation of the registry we deploy the DECs Registry smart contract using ignition:
+For the creation of the registry we deploy the DECs Registry smart contract:

-`npm run deploy-contract Registry localhost`;
+`npx hardhat run election-scripts/create-decs-registry.ts --network localhost`;

+Take note of the contract address returned by the script;

 ### 2. The Public Authority / Admin creates the EOA for the Voter
+If you are using the local network, you can skip this step and just take note of one EOA returned by the start of the local network.

 Execute the `create-voter` scripts and take note of the resulting `address` and `privateKey`:

 `npx hardhat run election-scripts/create-voter-eoa.ts`